Former Weslaco commissioner sentenced to time served following perjury conviction

 PREVIOUS STORY: Sentencing set for former Weslaco commissioner convicted of perjury

-Court records show a federal judge sentenced Cox to time served on Wednesday, meaning he won’t have to spend time in prison.
+Court records show a federal judge sentenced Fox to time served on Wednesday, meaning he won’t have to spend time in prison.

 According to court records, Fox had been out on bond since his initial court appearance in 2019.